-This workshop for first-semester, non-Honors freshmen in The A Center, is designed to provide practical application of current research about college transition strategies.
+This workshop is for first-semester, non-Honors students in The A Center, and is designed to provide practical application of current research about college transition strategies.
 These strategies increase the likelihood of successful integration into the university's academic community.
 Navigating the Research University is a course focused on successfully navigating and thriving as an undergraduate student at the University of Arizona.
 When college students thrive, they are “fully engaged intellectually, socially, and emotionally in the college experience” (Schreiner, 2010, p.
 4).
 The curriculum of this course is built upon 5 dimensions of the college experience most predictive of academic success and satisfaction in college: social connectedness, engaged learning, academic determination, positive perspective, and diverse citizenship (Schreiner 2013).
 Course themes and activities focus on: decision-making, motivation and goal-setting; developing relationships with faculty, advisors and other students; identifying and practicing critical academic skills, particularly time management; and learning about and applying essential university policies and procedures.
 Read more about who we serve here.

 SERP 197P: Explore, Discover, Decide...your major (2 units)

-This course is for Undeclared freshmen and sophomores, or those who are considering changing their majors, and who are motivated to work on the major exploration process.
+This course is for Undeclared first-year and sophomore students, or those who are considering changing their majors, and who are motivated to work on the major exploration process.
 In this course, students are guided through the process of self and major exploration using techniques based on design thinking.
 Interests, values, and personality inventories, as well as major exploration exercises and journal-writing are utilized to assist students in clarifying their strengths, values, decision-making style and educational goals.
 The goal is for students to have the tools and knowledge necessary to make an informed decision about their major by the end of the course.
 This course is typically offered every academic term.
 If you have questions about whether this course is right for you, feel free to schedule an appointment with an academic advisor.
 Read more about major exploration here.

 TLS 393/493: Internship (1-6 units)